TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/notes.md

 E.g., you can record why a result was changed or why their performance was not as expected (poor health, bereavement)

-The indicator in the top right of a cell highlights if a note has been recorded for a pupil.
+The indicator in the top right of a cell highlights if there's a note recorded for a pupil.